On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Methodology

 We now define the rules that describe the educational cascade.
 Under $IC$, the activation probabilities follow the same notions of the negative cascade with respect to weighting schemes: \textit{Jaccard overlap}, \textit{Power score} or \textit{Weighted overlap}.
 However, under $LT$, the activation criterion as well as node thresholds should depend on \textit{Power} only. \textit{Aggression} would be an inappropriate threshold as the educational cascade intents to mitigate the effect of aggression on the network, instead of maximizing the overall aggression score.

-Using a predefined negative seed set, and according to the best strategy of aggression modeling scenario, we allow the two processes unfold simultaneously.
+Using a predefined negative seed set, and according to the best strategy of aggression modeling scenario, we allow the two processes to unfold simultaneously.
 If at time step $t$, both cascades reach the same node $v$, then $v$ gets positively activated, simulating the fact that most probably an educated or aware user would stop manifesting aggressive behavior.

-Regarding the meaning of activation from the perspective of the positive cascade (the healing effect), the seed nodes of the positive cascade are considered as the most sensitized as the educational piece of information initiates its propagation from them.
-Hence, the healing effect on them is drastic and depends on their respective aggression scores.
+Moving to the meaning of activation from the perspective of the positive cascade - the healing effect - it is noted that the seed nodes of the positive cascade present a special reaction to the educational process.
+That is, regardless of the seed strategy that is followed to select them, they are considered to be the most sensitized as the educational piece of information initiates its propagation from them.
+Hence, the healing effect on them should be drastic and independent of the rest of the diffusion process.
+Specifically, the positive seed nodes' aggression score is immediately zeroed out providing that the educational information does affect them.
+To simulate this process, a positive seed is totally healed with a probability $p$, depending on its original aggression score.
+In the other case, the seed node neglects this information and sustains its aggression.
+The more aggressive the seed node, the more difficult for the healing to occur.
 More formally, the new aggression score of the positive seed nodes follows the below rule:

+where $A_s$ is the initial aggression score of node $s$, and $A'_s$ its score after the healing effect has occurred.
 Apart from seed nodes, we discern four possible cases: